-The balance is related of Euro 60 thousand is related to the long-term portion of the loan granted to KJK Protective Technologies LLC in 2021.
-The collection of the credit, on which interest accrues at the rate of 2% per annum, is expected through 5 annual installments of Euro 20,000 each.
+The balance is related to the long-term portion of the loan granted to KJK Technologies in 2021 for the original amount of Euro 100 thousand.
+The collection of the credit, on which interest accrues at the rate of 2% per annum, is expected through 5 annual installments of Euro 20,000 each, the first installment collected in September 2021.